Developer-Humayra/Developer-Humayra/README.md

 - 🤔 I hope to be a developer 🐧

-- 💬 Ask me about: HTML, CSS, JavaScript and ReactJs 😇
+- 💬 Ask me anything about HTML, CSS, JavaScript and ReactJs 😇

 - 📫 Please email via developerhumayra2020@gmail.com to reach me 📧